 So why do atavisms happen?
 What place do they have in evolution?
 We don't know the answer.
 Often when people think of genetic information, they think about cloning, designer children and other controversial topics.
 But as scientists delve more deeply into our genetic information, this could be one of the most exciting areas of research -- finally figuring out where we came from and how we got to where we are.

-For more information on atavisms, evolution and related topics, check out the links on the next page.
+For more information on atavisms, evolution and related topics, check out the links below.